yflyl613/USTC_COD_LAB_2019/README.md

   + PAINT

 *****************************************************************************************************************************************
-### Warning: Pay attention to the file path of the file in certain multi-file LABs, otherwise the synthesis may fail with no error message.
-There may be some little bugs in the code.
+### Warning: There may be some little bugs in the code, but those modules should be able to work properly in most situation.
 WATCH OUT :)
 *****************************************************************************************************************************************